Alejogb1/job-board/blog-data/what-are-the-use-cases-for-containerized-azure-functions.md

 id: "what-are-the-use-cases-for-containerized-azure-functions"
 ---

-Alright, let's delve into containerized Azure Functions.
+, let's delve into containerized Azure Functions.
 I've certainly seen my share of scenarios where they've proven invaluable, and others where they were decidedly overkill.
 It’s all about finding the correct tool for the task, and containers definitely add complexity that needs to be justified.

 My experience dates back to a project where we were migrating a monolithic application to microservices.
 The old application included several background processing tasks – think scheduled data imports, asynchronous email dispatch, and some rather complex data transformations.
 We initially explored standard, function-app based Azure Functions, but quickly ran into challenges around dependencies and deployment consistency.
 That's where the containerized approach started to shine.

 The fundamental issue with traditional Azure Functions, while powerful, is their reliance on the underlying infrastructure.
-You have some control, but not *complete* control.
+You have some control, but not _complete_ control.
 You're essentially bound by the runtime environment that Azure provides.
 This can manifest as issues when:

 1.  **Specific Libraries or Dependencies Are Required:** Maybe you need a particular version of a library that isn't readily available in the function app environment or you need native libraries.
 This was a frequent pain point.
 I vividly recall struggling with a version mismatch in a scientific computing library, which required a very specific setup that was incompatible with Azure's standard runtime.
 Traditional functions were not going to cut it for that.